Overview - International Medical Graduates

 - Assessment for suitability for employment in an area of need (AoN) position

 - Short term specialist specified training

 Please note changes as of 1 July 2015

 - Outcome requirements for applicants found to be partially comparable

 - Requirements for radiologists being assessed for the Area of Need roles

 The purpose of specialist assessment is to determine the comparability of training, qualifications and experience of international medical graduates (IMGs) with Australian and New Zealand trained specialists.

 Short-Term Training Positions

-Applicants who wish to enter a genuine short-term specialist training position in radiology or radiation oncology in Australia, including those applying for Occupational Training Visas, will require assessment by RANZCR for purpose of registration.
+Applicants who wish to enter a genuine short-term specialist training position in radiology or radiation oncology in Australia will require assessment by RANZCR for purpose of registration.

 Area of Need